 Safer for everyone: Brantford's need for a consumption and treatment services (CTS) site

 Thousands of people who access CTS locations in Canada also receive referrals to treatment and housing supports.
-Currently, there are 16 CTS locations in Ontario, in communities like Hamilton, Peterborough, Guelph, St. Catharine's, and Toronto.
+Currently, there are CTS locations in multiple Ontario communities, including Peterborough, St. Catharine's, Kingston and London.

 Why does Brantford need a CTS site?